meaniebeanie22/meaniebeanie22.github.io/chapters/the-voyage.md

 ## Short summary
 #### Events:
 1. The song returns
-2. Arrow was as bad as the captain thought, he was drunk and disorderly.
+2. Arrow was as bad as the captain thought; he was drunk and disorderly.
 He fell overboard to everyone's relief
-3. Everyone obeyed LJS (because he was msot of the crew's old [:Quartermaster](https://en.wikipedia.org/wiki/Quartermaster#Pirate_quartermasters)), and his nickname was Barbecue
+3. Everyone obeyed LJS (because he was most of the crew's old [:Quartermaster](https://en.wikipedia.org/wiki/Quartermaster#Pirate_quartermasters)), and his nickname was Barbecue
 4. Jim is introduced to LJS's parrot, who is remembers a lot of weird things
 5. Recount of directions they took to get to the island
-6. Jim learns of LJS's plot to mutiny, but the reader is left on a cliffhanger
+6. Jim learns of LJS's plot to mutiny, but the reader is left on a cliff-hanger

 #### Analysis:
-In this chapter we have a descripion of the voyage and a cliffhanger.
+In this chapter we have a description of the voyage and a cliff-hanger.
 This chapter is building tension for the climax of section 2, and Stevenson deliberately draws this out to add tension and detail to the events that are about to happen.
-This chapter also builds on Jim's relationship with LJS and the crew, providing a more in depth view of his thoughts about them.
+This chapter also builds on Jim's relationship with LJS and the crew, providing a more in-depth view of his thoughts about them.

 ## Annotated chapter
 ALL that night we were in a great bustle getting things stowed in their